The Complete Guide to Local Backlinks for Service Businesses: How to Build Authority and Get Found

 Use the same format for all new listings going forward

-This isn't exciting work, but it's foundational.
+This isn't the most exciting work, but it's foundational.
 Skipping it undermines everything else you do for local SEO.

 What NOT to Do: Backlink Mistakes That Can Hurt You